yiwaang/Widgets/README.md

 # Widgets
-This is the widgets for Razorfish.
+This is the widgets test.